-As part of the New Baby, New Life program, perinatal members have access to a digital maternity program.
-The digital program provides pregnant and postpartum members with proactive, culturally appropriate education via a smartphone app.
+As part of the New Baby, New Life program, perinatal members have access to a digital perinatal offering.
+This digital offering is available by smartphone app and provides pregnant and postpartum members with timely, proactive, and culturally appropriate education.
 Once members are identified as being pregnant, they will receive an invitation to access this program by downloading the app.
 After the app is installed and the member registers, they are asked to complete a pregnancy screener.
 The answers provided in the screener allows Anthem to assess their pregnancy risk.

-After risk assessment is complete, the digital program delivers gestational-age-appropriate education directly to the member.
-This program does not replace the high-touch, individual case management approach for our highest risk pregnant members; however, it does serve as a supplementary tool to extend our health education outreach.
+After risk assessment is complete, the app delivers gestational-age-appropriate education directly to the member.
+This digital offering does not replace the high-touch, individual case management approach for our highest risk pregnant members; however, it does serve as a supplementary tool to extend our health education outreach.
 The goal of the expanded outreach is to ensure maternity education is available to all perinatal members and help Anthem to identify members who experience a change in risk acuity throughout the perinatal period.

 We require notification of pregnancy at the first prenatal visit and notification of delivery following birth.
-You may choose to complete the notification of pregnancy and delivery in Availity or fax the forms to Anthem at 800-964-3627.
+You may choose to complete the notification of pregnancy and delivery in Availity Essentials or fax the forms to Anthem at 800-964-3627.